 - Protein: Protein has a considerable effect on height, so make sure your child gets plenty of protein from healthy sources.

-- Vitamin A: Vitamin A helps our organs function properly, and it supports the immune system, too.
+- Vitamin A: Vitamin A helps our organs function properly and supports the immune system.

-- Vitamin D: Vitamin D helps bodies absorb calcium, which is essential for growing bones.
+- Vitamin D: Vitamin D helps bodies absorb calcium, essential for growing bones.